Open primary navigation menu

 In the event that the incident, policy, or procedure about which a student, employee, faculty member, or third party seeks to file a report or complaint creates the appearance of a conflict of interest with any one of the members of the Title IX compliance team, complainants may contact any other member of the team, including the Title IX Coordinator or any Deputy Title IX Coordinator, directly.

-The College is firmly committed to providing immediate care and support to all accusers.
-The College will take action to address any and all sexual misconduct, prevent its recurrence, and address its effects.
-In accordance with the Federal Campus Sexual Assault Victims’ Bill of Rights, the College will ensure that:
+The University is firmly committed to providing immediate care and support to all accusers.
+The University will take action to address any and all sexual misconduct, prevent its recurrence, and address its effects.
+In accordance with the Federal Campus Sexual Assault Victims’ Bill of Rights, the University will ensure that:

 • Survivors be notified of their options to notify law enforcement (New York State requires all colleges and universities to report incidents of alleged sexual assault).